At which campus can I study this program?

 What is History?

-- You want your college experience to satisfy your love of history and the humanities while preparing you for future endeavors.
+- You want your degree to satisfy your love of history and anthropology and expand your awareness of global cultures.

-- You are eager to improve your knowledge of the historical background that will help you to better understand current events.
+- You are eager to improve your historical knowledge to help you better understand the development and significance of current events.

 Entrance to Major

 In order to be eligible for entrance to this major, a student must:

 - attain at least a C (2.00) cumulative grade-point average for all courses taken at the University; and